-Considering the modern phenomena of improving the health and well-being of employees, more HR leaders are aware of the perks of wellness days for their staff.
+Wellness days are improving the health and well-being of employees, and more HR leaders are aware of the perks of wellness days for their staff.

-The reason why major global brands like Google or Mobify are pushing these sort of activities ahead are obvious.
+The reason why major global brands like Google or Mobify are pushing these sorts of activities ahead is obvious.
 It is to maximize work productivity, retain employees, and reduce sick leaves.

-Smaller firms who seem to have incompetence with offering high salaries or family tour offers need to have other interactive retention policies.
+Smaller firms who seem incompetent with offering high salaries or family tour offers to need to have other interactive retention policies.
 Also, workers need proper training, support, and motivation.

 The next section enlists six reasons why businesses should think seriously about wellness days.
-It’s an investment they should work to avoid the real talented guys leaving for bigger players.
+It’s an investment they should work to avoid the really talented guys leaving for bigger players.

-It’s always fascinating for employees like me viewing the cool workplace pictures of staff doing fun activities, playing video games, or catching a quick nap in the afternoon.
+It’s always fascinating for employees like me to view the cool workplace pictures of staff doing fun activities, playing video games, or catching a quick nap in the afternoon.

 The biggest benefit of conducting regular wellness sessions – people start adopting and sustaining healthy behaviors, resulting in the formation of a healthier workforce.
 These sessions also aid in handling work stress or depression and improve work-life satisfaction.

 According to Soeren Mattke, a few of these programs also cover wellness screening exercises to classify health risks and invasions to diminish risks and encourage healthy lifestyles.
-The RAND Report study concluded that employers largely offer wellness betterment stuff like healthy food, and on-site clinics/vaccinations.
+The RAND Report study concluded that employers largely offer wellness benefits like healthy food and on-site clinics/vaccinations.

 2. Healthcare Costs

-Healthy behavior points to lower health risks, which turns to less chronic problems.
+Healthy behavior points to lower health risks, which turn to fewer chronic problems.
 With fewer health issues, workers have smaller healthcare costs.

 What can you expect?
-Let me quote the curated result from Health Affairs’ study:
+Let me quote the curated result from the Health Affairs study:

 3. High Morale